facultyai/dash-bootstrap-components/docs/components_page/components/dropdown.md

 Use the `active` and `disabled` arguments of `DropdownMenuItem` to set the active and disabled styles of menu items respectively.
 You can also use the `header` or `divider` arguments to create headers and dividers to help structure the menu.
 You can also include custom content such as text.

 {{example:components/dropdown/content.py:dropdown}}

+## AutoClose

+By default, drop down menus will close when the mouse is clicked either inside or outside the dropdown.
+You can use `autoClose` property to change this behaviour.
+Setting it to `"inside"` will dismiss the menu only when clicking inside the menu, `"outside"` will allow you to click inside, but dismiss when clicking outside and setting to `False` will only allow the menu to dismiss when the original button is clicked.

+{{example:components/dropdown/autoclose.py:dropdown}}

 {{apidoc:src/components/dropdownmenu/DropdownMenu.js}}